Jax05/100-days-of-code/log.md

 Completed up to [173] of the new beta curriculum, and going to continue to focus on this path until I can up my JavaScript game.

-Managed to get in a total of 16:30 minutes of streaming today.
+Managed to get in a total of 16:30 hours of streaming today.
 Long day, and even longer one planned tomorrow.
 Tomorrow me has to work on accessibility as well as passing all the test cases for the Tribute page project.

 **Links**